wellecks/lm-evaluation-harness/docs/isabelle_setup.md

 # Special Setup: Isabelle Proof Checker

-**A special setup is _required_ for tasks that use Isabelle proof checking:**
+**A special setup is required for evaluating tasks that use Isabelle proof checking:**

-- `miniF2F_isabelle`

-Follow this guide to set up Isabelle proof checking.
+Below, we assume that you have run the evaluation harness on the `miniF2F_isabelle_informal2formal` task.

+The task produces an output JSON file containing the generated proofs, e.g. `output/minif2f_isabelle/codellama_CodeLlama-7b-hf.json`).

+We will now set up proof checking in order to run `unsafe_score_minif2f_isabelle.py`, which evaluates the proofs.

 ## Setup

-The evaluation harness supports proof checking via [PISA](https://github.com/albertqjiang/Portal-to-ISAbelle/tree/56def2c39f85d211e1f40cc5765581a567879106).
-We implement a client that interacts with PISA (`Checker` in [minif2f_isabelle.py](https://github.com/wellecks/lm-evaluation-harness/blob/minif2f-isabelle/lm_eval/tasks/minif2f_isabelle.py#L154)).
+The `unsafe_score_minif2f_isabelle.py` script supports proof checking via [PISA](https://github.com/albertqjiang/Portal-to-ISAbelle/tree/56def2c39f85d211e1f40cc5765581a567879106).
+We implement a client that interacts with PISA (`Checker` in script).

 Here are setup steps for a non-dockerized environment.
 The setup is heavily based on the [PISA readme](https://github.com/albertqjiang/Portal-to-ISAbelle/tree/56def2c39f85d211e1f40cc5765581a567879106)  and [Dockerfile](https://github.com/albertqjiang/Portal-to-ISAbelle/blob/main/docker/Dockerfile).
 You may need to refer to those if something goes wrong.